dashpay/docs/wallets/electrum/security.rst

 Backup Wallet
 -------------

-In Electrum, a seed is a complete backup of all addresses and transactions.
+In Dash Electrum, a seed is a complete backup of all addresses and transactions.
 Access your wallet's seed through the seed icon in the lower right of the main screen, or the **Wallet > Seed** main menu option.
-When prompted, enter the secure password you chose when setting up the Electrum wallet.
+When prompted, enter the secure password you chose when setting up the Dash Electrum wallet.

 .. figure:: img/backup-seed.png
    :width: 400px